I donated blood!

 The first thing I noticed was that there were quite a number of people there.
 To my front, there was the surveyors and the doctors and to my left there were many benches set up with stands beside them.
 Quite a number of them filled with people of all sorts of sizes, sitting quietly while the nurses attended to them.
 Some of them looked nervous, some queasy even.

-The girl asked me.
-“So how?
-Would you like to donate?
-You dont have to do it now though, we feel good just to educate the people” I guess she had me at educate.
-So I said a little prayer and filled up the questionaire submitted my identity card to one of the surveyors and then proceeded to the doctor after they keyed in my information.
 Later on, I went to the blood tester and had my middle fingertip pricked.
 Sharp stinging pain, but it was bearable.
 The lady quipped that this was the most painful part while I look in surprise.
-“You mean, that the blood donation doesnt hurt like this?
-I find it hard to believe!”
-She smiled at me and gave a nodding affirmation while took the blood sample from my finger and dropped it into a small black machine.
+“You mean, that the blood donation doesn’t hurt like this?
+I found it hard to believe!”
+She smiled at me and gave a nodding affirmation while taking the blood sample from my finger and dropped it into a small black machine.

 The nurse then pricked my right arm, just below the bending part.
 There, she said, now just squeeze the ball to regulate the flow and reduce the feeling of numbness.
-Thats it?
-It didnt hurt that much after all!
+That’s it?
+It didn’t hurt that much after all!
 I then looked at the blood bag and felt such an amazement that I could actually do something crazy like donating blood on a whim like that.
 I stared at the crimson red blood and was just overwhelmed by the feeling of amazement.
-The girl came up to me again and asked me how did I feel?
-“Very accomplished” I replied and gave her the thumbs up too and I chatted with the friendly nurses there.

 And soon after the blood bag was filled.
 Even the nurses was surprised.
 They told me that I’ve got very good blood flow and usually it took people 10 minutes (the fastest) to 30 minutes for the slowest.
 I took about 5 - 7 minutes.
 (Vampires dream come true)